 Summer is almost here!
 See below for the new schedule.

 The Appomattox Regional Library System hosts story time series throughout the year.
-Join us for an entertaining and educational half hour of books, songs and rhymes with Youth Services Assistants Ann Moore, Andrea Pina and Jeanine Albiges.
+Join us for an entertaining and educational half hour of books, songs and rhymes with Youth Services staff Heather Maury, Ann Moore, and Jeanine Albiges.

 Story time programs aim to instill a love of reading by encouraging parents and other special adults to read aloud to children.
 Activities in story time promote brain and language development for children from birth to age 5.
 At story time, children and caregivers are introduced to six early literacy skills that are essential for learning to read including print motivation, narrative skills, phonological awareness, vocabulary, letter knowledge, and print awareness.